Theoretical uncertainties for cosmological first-order phase transitions: Introduction

 As has long been recognised, at high temperatures the long-wavelength modes of bosons become strongly coupled~\cite{Linde:1980ts}.
 This thwarts the usual perturbative expansion.
 (At least) two different approaches to resumming perturbation theory have been developed to ameliorate this problem at high-$T$: daisy resummation and dimensional reduction.
 We compare and contrast these two approaches, estimating the numerical magnitude of theoretical uncertainties.

-It was realised early on~\cite{Kirzhnits:1976ts} that the so called {\em daisy} diagrams cause the largest infrared contributions, and should be resummed.
+It was realised early on~\cite{Dolan:1973qd,Kirzhnits:1976ts} that the so called {\em daisy} diagrams cause the largest infrared contributions, and should be resummed.
 Concrete resummation methods were developed and utilised to two-loop order.
 Dubbed the Parwani~\cite{Parwani:1991gq} and the Arnold-Espinosa~\cite{Arnold:1992rz} resummations, these approaches differ in details though are methodologically similar.
 The Parwani resummation method allows for a smooth transition to the correct low-$T$ behaviour, but generates unphysical linear terms in the potential which shifts the symmetric minimum away from the origin~\cite{Cline:2011mm,Laine:2017hdk}.
 The Arnold-Espinosa resummation method avoids unphysical linear terms, though by only screening the IR bosonic modes, it fails at sufficiently low temperatures.
 Various attempts to go beyond these leading contributions, and to resum so called {\em super-daisy} diagrams were made (see for example Ref.~\cite{Curtin:2016urg} and references therein), though we do not consider these approaches here.
+Similarly, we defer comparisons to hard thermal loop perturbation theory to future investigations~\cite{Braaten:1991gm}.

 The idea of dimensional reduction is clearest in the Matsubara formalism.
 Therein, the equilibrium properties of 4-dimensional QFTs at nonzero temperature, $T$, are described by fields living on $\mathbb{R}^3\times S^{1}_{\beta}$ with the radius of the circle equal to $\beta=1/T$.
 Phenomena on length scales much longer than $1/T$ do not see the compact direction, and hence should be describable by a purely 3-dimensional effective field theory.
 As a concrete method for resummation of perturbation theory, this idea dates back to the 1980s~\cite{Ginsparg:1980ef,Appelquist:1981vg,Nadkarni:1982kb,Landsman:1989be}.
 The 1990s revived this approach~\cite{Farakos:1994kx,Braaten:1995cm,Braaten:1995jr,Kajantie:1995dw}, developed a simpler method to derive the effective coupling constants of the 3d theory and laid down a generic recipe.
 An important further development was the use of lattice Monte-Carlo simulations to study the 3d effective theory~\cite{Farakos:1994xh,Kajantie:1995kf,Kajantie:1996qd}, which led to the discovery that the electroweak transition in the Standard Model is a crossover~\cite{Kajantie:1996mn}.
 In this work we do not discuss lattice simulations in detail, being mostly interested in theoretical uncertainties of perturbation theory.